lollobene/lollobene/README.md

-I am Lorenzo Benetollo, a PhD candidate in Blockchain Technology and Distributed Ledger in a joint program held by the University of Camerino and Ca' Foscari University of Venice, currently based in Treviso, Italy.
+I am Lorenzo Benetollo, a PhD candidate in Blockchain Technology and Distributed Ledger in the Italian National joint program held by the University of Camerino.
+Hosted by Ca' Foscari University of Venice.
+Currently based in Treviso, Italy.